 - Andrews P (2011) Sports Journalism: A Practical Introduction.
 Sage Publications

 - Boyle R (2006) Sports Journalism: Context and Issues.
 Sage Publications

 - Evans, H and Crawford G (2000) Essential English for Journalists.
 Pimlico

 - Hanna M and Dodd M (2016) McNae’s Essential law for Journalists 23rd Edition.
 OUP Oxford

 - Steen, R (2014) Sports Journalism.
 A Multimedia Primer.
 Routledge

 - Toney, J (2012) Sports Journalism.
 The Inside Track.
 Bloomsbury Sport

 For application information please see our how to apply page.

 Standard entry requirements apply.
-A typical offer is 280 UCAS points.
+A typical offer is BCC at A-Level or DMM at BTEC.
 Applicants also need an A-Level or equivalent in English or a humanities subject.
 International students must have IELTs of 7.5.
 Where this is not the case, applicants must be prepared to register on a pre-sessional English language course run by the university.
 For more information on fees and funding, please visit our webpage.